jayaram2000/AWS_Tag_compliance/README.md

 ### Deployment Procedure

 1) Create an AWS Lambda funtion in the same region as the EC2 instances
+    * Choose author from scratch option
-    * Use python 3.9 runtime and default role with basic Lambda permissions
+    * Use python 3.8 runtime and default role with basic Lambda permissions
     * Add AmazonEC2FullAccess, AmazonDynamoDBFullAccess policies to the default role created
-    *
+    * Copy paste the lambda_funtion.py file contents onto the AWS lambda lambda_funtion.py file
+    * Change the execution time from default 3 sec to optimal value >=2min

 2) Add environment variables for Email account to notify users
     * Enable 2-factor authentication for the mail account and generate an app password
-    * Add the following envirnoment varibales under the configuration->environment variables in lambda funtion
+    * Add the following envirnoment variables under the configuration->environment variables in lambda function
       ~~~
-      mail_username : yourmail@example.com
+      <b>mail_username : yourmail@example.com</b>
-      mail_password : your_password
+      <b>mail_password : your_password</b>
       ~~~

+3) Create a AWS DynamoDB Table
+   * Give the table name **'EC2_Instances'**
+   * Add **'Instance_id'** as Partition key with string type

-3) Create a trigger to call the lambda funtion hourly
+4) Create a trigger to call the lambda funtion hourly
     * Create a new trigger using EventBridge CloudWatch Events
-    * create a new rule with any suitable name and the given schedule expression <b>cron(0 * * * ? *)
+    * create a new rule with any suitable name and the given schedule expression **cron(0 * * * ? *)**

-5)  How/where to download your program
-* Any modifications needed to be made to files/folders

 ### Executing program

-* How to run the program
-* Step-by-step bullets
+* To test the working of the lambda function create a empty test event
+* If the execution completes then all the configurations are set properly
 ```
 code blocks for commands
 ```

 ## Help

-Any advise for common problems or issues.
+Frequently encountered problems
+* EC2 instances and the lambda funtions are set-up in different AWS regions
+* Execution time is too less to complete proper execution
+*
 ```
 command to run if program contains helper info
 ```